shawna-p/mysterious-messenger/docs/creating-characters.rst

 `bubble_color`
     Optional; however, if this is not defined **you must provide an image** in ``game/images/Bubble/`` called ``em-Bubble.webp`` if the character's file_id is ``em``.

     Otherwise, ``bubble_color`` should be a string containing a colour code.
 The character's regular speech bubble will have this colour as its background.
+Unless the ``who_color`` parameter is also supplied, this will also be the colour of the character's name during Story Mode.

     e.g. "#FFDDFC"